etsangsplk/hashgraph-ledger/README.md

 At the same time, alternative efforts are underway to create a publicly accessible node using the [Hyperledger](http://github.com/hyperledger/hyperledger) codebase and store the tokens inside the Hyperledger blockchain using [chaincode](https://github.com/hyperledger/fabric/blob/master/docs/API/SandboxSetup.md).
 A collaborative project proposal can be found [here](https://docs.google.com/document/d/1YQ69FXUXAhw30LlJ4t5RFG4KxsCkvpu1oqpgqBZVr14/edit?usp=sharing).

-You can validate a Stefan Corporation share on the [JWT website](http://jwt.io) using the following public key
+Currently, shareholders can validate a Stefan Corporation share on the [JWT website](http://jwt.io) using the following public key

     -----BEGIN PUBLIC KEY-----
     MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAojjKH5tGflndQLj0T2i5